clearhaus/3DSv2-api-documentation/source/getting-started.rst

 parameter definition.
 Brief descriptions are:

 /preauth
-  This is used when performing transactions from a browser [1]_, where it will return an optional 3-D Secure Method URL, which is used for browser fingerprinting.
+  This is used when performing transactions from a browser (as opposed to using an SDK), where it will return an optional 3-D Secure Method URL, which is used for browser fingerprinting.
 This can support risk-based analysis and assist in ensuring a flow where the cardholder is not challenged.

   While in the transition period between 3-D Secure v1 and v2, this endpoint